Juniper/contrail-infra-doc/source/admin/zuul.rst

 Nodepool Builder
 ----------------

-Images used for spawning nodepool VMs are rebuilt every day by the nodepool builder service (a.k.a DIB a.k.a disk-image-builder).
+Images used for spawning nodepool VMs are rebuilt every day by the nodepool builder service, which is a daemon which uses disk-image-builder_.
 This approach ensures disk image builder code is current and the functionality to build the base images for CI is always available.

-DIB holds the last two successfully built images, rotating them with each new successfull build.
+Nodepool builder holds the last two successfully built images, rotating them with each new successful build.
 To list the built images and their age perform the following:

 #.
 SSH into the nodepool builder node.
 #.
 List the images after logging in to nodepool user: